tedmoore/schelp2/docs/Classes/Pdef.md

 | `quant` | can be an array of [quant, phase, offset], or a [Quant](../Classes/Quant.md) value. |
 | `protoEvent` | An [Event](../Classes/Event.md) to pass in that is used by the substream |
 **Returns:** an [EventStreamPlayer](../Classes/EventStreamPlayer.md).

 ### `embed`
 Pass a value (typically an [Event](../Classes/Event.md)) into the pattern inval, and embed the Pdef in the stream.

 ### `embedInStream`
 just like any pattern, embeds itself in stream

 ### Pdef as EventStreamPlayer
 For live coding, each Pdef also may control one instance that plays one stream off it.
-This is an [EventStreamPlayer](../Classes/EventStreamPlayer.md), accessible in the instance variable [player](#player).
+This is an [EventStreamPlayer](../Classes/EventStreamPlayer.md), accessible in the instance variable [#-player](#-player).

 ### `play`
 Starts the Pdef and creates a player.
 (See: [EventPatternProxy#-play](../Classes/EventPatternProxy.md#-play))

 ### `stop`
 Stops the player

 ### `player`
 Return the current player (if the Pdef is simply used in other streams this is nil)

 ### `pause`, `resume`, `reset`
 Perform this method on the player.

 ### `isPlaying`
 Returns true if player is running.
 If a Pdef is playing and its stream ends, it will schedule a stream for playing **as soon as a new one is assigned to it**.
 If it is stopped by **stop**, it won't.